What the Old Testament Is About [An Intro Guide]

 God inspired all Scripture.
 He called these authors to share their observations and spiritual revelations.

-Ezra is also very aware of who the real author of Scripture is.
+Ezra was also very aware of who the real author of Scripture is.

 This is confirmed in the New Testament, which reminds us: